-In contrast organisations that utilize a central work platform have visibility and transparency at their fingertips, allowing them to make instant decisions when hiring workers, expanding or reducing the scope of work.
+In contrast, organisations that utilise a central global workforce management system have visibility and transparency at their fingertips, allowing them to make instant decisions when hiring workers, expanding or reducing the scope of work.

 Payroll is one of the most complex challenges for a global contingent workforce.
 International payroll encompasses many factors.
 People need to be paid on time, while adhering to domestic and international compliance regulations.
 Managing global payroll in-house requires many resources and an intricate knowledge of local laws, customs and languages.
 Incorrect payroll not only results in an unsatisfied workforce, but also leaves risk for non-compliance and heavy financial penalties from the host state that can damage your company’s reputation.

 Employing the use of an automated payroll system enables your company to perform all the payroll functions that would otherwise have to be completed manually and audited by an accountant.
 All documentation is stored and issued centrally and always compliant regardless the country and the language.

 Contingent workers are playing an increasingly larger and more important part in a company’s staffing strategies.
 When managed correctly, they offer lower labor costs, increased organizational flexibility, better informed staffing decisions and an improved operational performance.
-Advanced centralized global workforce management platforms provide a much stronger alignment between HR and your overall business goals.
+Advanced centralized global workforce management platforms though provide a much stronger alignment between HR and your overall business goals.
 Such platforms give your company the tools needed to not only meet the challenges a global contingent workforce presents, but to thrive on them.
 Contact us to learn more.